rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-10-11-team-fedex++-signing-off.md

 - Also we like to thank the entire RGSoC community.
 They have done a great job in motivating us and keeping up the spirit all throughout.

 ![With Mentors](/img/blog/2016/TeamFedex++mentor.jpg)
-*image taken with proper permission*
+*image taken by Mansi Goel with PyDSA mentors - Amit and Sanyam*

 ### **What’s next?**
 - We will be working on the project further and will keep contributing to it.